-My first job in Germany was in a multicultural startup with small branches in handfull other countries.
+My first job in Germany was English-speaking in a multicultural start-up with small branches in handfull other countries.

 Legal Side of Employment in Germany

-If you are coming to Germany in terms of your employment in-home or other country you don’t need a visa or work permit.
+If you are coming to Germany as part of your employment in the US or another country you don’t need a visa or work permit.

 - Business Travellers